mostlygeek/python-the-hard-way/ex37/README.md

     * raise    - triggers a new exception
                  see: raise.py
     * continue - jumps to the top of the loop
-    * finally  - finishes a try/except block
+    * finally  - tear town step/block of a try/except/finally block
     * is       - tests "identity" not "equality"
                  see: is.py
     * return   - exits a function w/ a value